The

 Legionary Movement After Codreanu

-was prominent only when he first became a leader of the Legion in
+But Sima was prominent only when he first became a leader of the

-October of 1938, after a new Legionary Command (of which Sima
+Legion in October of 1938, after a new Legionary Command (of which

-the tyrannical King Carol II and together created the National
+against the tyrannical King Carol II and together created the

-Legionary State.
-It was only after this state was established that
+National Legionary State.
+It was only after this state was

 vol. 1 (“It was Freedom – National Legionary State vol.